khushboogupta17/Beverage-Marketing-AR-app/README.md

 # Beverage-Marketing-AR-app
 A beverage marketing app trying to market it’s new products using latest Augmented Reality  technology giving users a refreshing wave of air.
 It allows users to visualize the new products  and read about it within app and interact with it.

+# Test
+FInd the apk at
+and use given images for image recognition
 # Technologies Used
 Arcore, Unity 2019.4, Visual Studio, DoTween, Blender